-These meetings are not held for every application; it depends on whether it is likely that some agreement may be reached between the parties or there is some other benefit likely to flow from having such a meeting (i.e. the sharing of information).
+A consultation meeting is not held for every application; it depends on whether it is likely that some agreement may be reached between the parties or there is some other benefit likely to flow from having such a meeting (i.e. the sharing of information).

 If a consultation meeting is required, Council invites the applicant and any objectors to this meeting.

 The meeting provides a forum where discussions about the proposal can occur between the parties with a view to identifying concerns, possible means of addressing concerns and opportunities to improve outcomes for all participants in the process.
-This meeting is chaired by an independent arbitrator.
-The planner responsible for the application and the Manager of Land Use Planning will also attend this meeting.
-It is not compulsory to attend this meeting.

 Planning Officers have delegated authority from Council under the Planning and Environment Act 1987 to consider planning permit applications and grant planning permits if appropriate.

-If Council Officers support the application and no objections have been received a planning permit will be issued.
-The permit will contain a number of conditions including a time limit for the commencement and completion of the use and/or development.
+If Council Officers support the application and no objections have been received a Planning Permit will be issued.
+The Permit will contain a number of conditions including a time limit for the commencement and completion of the use and/or development.

-If Council Officers support the application and objections have been received, a “Notice of Decision” will be issued.
-This is not a planning permit but indicates all the conditions which would form part of the planning permit if it was issued.
+If Council Officers support the application and objections have been received, a 'Notice of Decision' will be issued.
+This is not a Planning Permit but indicates all the conditions which would form part of the Planning Permit if it was issued.

 An objector has 28 days from the date of issue on the Notice of Decision to lodge an Application for Review against Council's decision to the Victorian Civil and Administrative Tribunal (VCAT) if they choose.
-If an Application for Review is not lodged, VCAT will notify Council a planning permit may be issued after the 28 day period has expired.
+If an Application for Review is not lodged, VCAT will notify Council a Planning Permit may be issued after the 28 day period has expired.